Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 ------------------------------------------------------

-Within the Simulation Function, the :doc:`Executor<../executor/overview>` is used to launch simulations based on points from the simple regression generator, and then enters a routine to loop and check for signals from the Manager::
+Within the Simulation Function, the :doc:`Executor<../executor/overview>` is used to launch simulations based on points from the generator, and then enters a routine to loop and check for signals from the Manager::

     def subproc_borehole_func(H, subp_opts, libE_info):